AwsGhanem/Blind-SQL-Injection-with-Python/README.md

-# Blind SQL Injection attack using a Python Script - PortSwigger Lab
+# Blind SQL Injection attack using a Python Script
-## Exploiting SQL injection attack within a vulnerable website (Lab name: Blind SQL injection with conditional responses)
+## Exploiting SQL injection attack within a vulnerable website
+## Test Lab Name (PortSwigger | Blind SQL injection with conditional responses)

 An Automated way for **testing the SQL query** to a specific username, then **finding the password length automatically**, also there is an option to **extract the hash value of the user**.
 ##